Student Accessibility Services

 Benefits of note sharing reported by past notetakers:

-Volunteers receive credit on their Experience Record at the end of the academic year for regularly uploading notes each term.
+Volunteers receive credit on their Experience Record in late May for regularly uploading notes each term.

 Uploading notes in the student portal